Employee manufacturing a silicon wafer.

 Germanium Services

 Semiconductors come in many forms.
 Although silicon is by far the most common material, different applications call for elements with properties that lend themselves better to certain demands.
-Germanium, for example, is uniquely effective in photo-related applications like photodetectors.
+Germanium, a semi-metallic element with grayish-white properties, holds a unique place in the world of advanced materials and semiconductor technology.

 Shop Now